NSO-developer/nso-gitbook/administration/advanced-topics/cdb-persistence.md

 ## Configuring Persistence Mode

 The CDB persistence is configured under `/ncs-config/cdb/persistence` in the `ncs.conf` file.
-The `format` leaf selects the desired persistence mode, either `on-demand-v1` or `in-memory-v1` (default `in-memory-v1`), and the system automatically migrates the data on the next start if needed.
+The `format` leaf selects the desired persistence mode, either `on-demand-v1` or `in-memory-v1` (default is `in-memory-v1`), and the system automatically migrates the data on the next start if needed.
 Note that the system will not be available for the migration duration.

 With the `on-demand-v1` mode, additional offloading configuration under `offload` container becomes relevant (`in-memory-v1` keeps all data in RAM and does not perform any offloading).